ivangrynenko/xs/README.md

 ### Features ###

-- Provides custom content type for XenServer DOMu/VPS
+* Provides custom content type for XenServer DOMu/VPS
-- Allows site administrator to manage XenServer guests
+* Allows site administrator to manage XenServer guests
-- Provides customer management page to browse VM configuration and power state (Running or Down)
+* Provides customer management page to browse VM configuration and power state (Running or Down)
-- Provides VPS management page to power on/off VM, restart VM, force-restart VM
+* Provides VPS management page to power on/off VM, restart VM, force-restart VM
-- Provides snapshots management page to browse available snapshots, revert VPS status to any snapshot available, destroy any existing snapshot
+* Provides snapshots management page to browse available snapshots, revert VPS status to any snapshot available, destroy any existing snapshot
-- Ability to create snapshot policy, allowing customers to select automated snapshots frequency and retention policy
+* Ability to create snapshot policy, allowing customers to select automated snapshots frequency and retention policy
+* Administrator creates VM and assigns UUID to enable XenApi operations
+* Administrator limits each VM node to limit maximum number of snapshots that could be created per VM (hard limit to 25 to avoid XenServer's "Snapshot chain is too long" errors.

 ## Planned features ##